RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

     hls_keys on;

-Example configuration using the HLS encryption.
+Here's the example configuration using the HLS encryption.
+This configuration requires that nginx is built with `--with-http_ssl_module` for https support.

     ...

     http {
         ...
         server {
-            listen 443;
+            listen 443 ssl;
             server_name example.com;

             ssl_certificate /var/ssl/example.com.cert;